-The City of St. Paul and Minneapolis both declared a Snow Emergency Saturday.
+St. Paul and Minneapolis both declared a snow emergency Sunday.